dawidkotarba/interview_questions/java.md

 - How to create a second instance of a singleton object?
 - What are the GC phases?
 - What Garbage Collectors do you know?
 What are the main differnces between them?
+- What is a difference between heap vs thread vs core dump?
+How to analyze these files?
+What tools can you use for that?
+- What is jcmd?
+How to use that?

 ## Libraries